-This week saw a two day meeting at the United Nations promoting dialogue on religion and culture.
+This past week saw a two day meeting at the United Nations promoting dialogue on religion and culture.
 This interfaith event was attended by seventeen heads of state and government, including Israel, the US, Britain, and several Arab countries.
 King Abdullah of Saudi Arabia organized the conference.
-The big news was that Israeli President Shimon and King Abdullah managed to eat dinner together in the same room.
+The big news was that Israeli President Peres Shimon and King Abdullah of Saudi Arabia managed to eat dinner together in the same room.

 Not the same table mind you, the same room.
 And hey, that IS big news.
 If you want the in depth reasons as to why, I happily direct you to “The Complete Idiot’s Guide to Middle East Conflict” by Mitchell Bard, Ph.D..
 Hopefully you’ll have better luck wrapping your brain around it than I did.
 However, to sum up, in case you didn’t know, traditionally Arabs and Jews don’t get along.

 There was criticism as to how legitimate this conference could be when it was put together by Abdullah, Saudi Arabia not being known for its tolerance of other faiths.
 Many organizations who I deeply respect spoke out about this, such as Sarah Leah Whitson, Middle East director for Human Rights Watch.
 That’s why it pains me to say this….shut up.
 I’ve spoken out against Saudi Arabia for its lack of what we here in America call First Amendment rights, but you know what?
 Israeli President Shimon and King Abdullah of Saudi Arabia ate in the same room.
 Anyone who really thinks that human rights will be protected by these guys NOT interacting raise your hand.
 If you’re hand is up, than to you I also say, shut up.
 If not for this event, I never would have had the joyful opportunity to read this:

 When Mr. Peres took to the floor, he broke off from his prepared speech to address King Abdullah directly.